alvarobartt/investpy/README.md

 ## Installation

-In order to get this package working you will need to **install it via pip** (with a Python3.5 version or higher) on the terminal by typing:
+In order to get this package working you will need to **install it via pip** (with a Python 3.6 version or higher) on the terminal by typing:

 ``$ pip install investpy``